-A dropped kerb or vehicle crossing is the dip in the path and kerb that lets you drive up to your off road parking.
+A dropped kerb or vehicle crossing is the dip in the path and kerb that is used to cross the public highway.

 It is very important that you get all necessary permissions before starting work.
 It may take some time to gain these permissions, as there are various legal processes that have to take place.

-What you need to consider before starting work
+What you need to do before applying to Kent County Council (KCC)

 Check the guidance from KCC use the link 'Before you apply'.